How much can a free CDN speed up your website?

 International or multi-region sites

 E-commerce stores that ship globally, media sites with international readership, or any business serving customers across borders.
 A CDN ensures visitors in different regions get comparable load times.
-Without one, users far from your server will notice the difference, and on a transactional site, that affects conversions.
+Without one, users far from your web host will notice the difference, and on a transactional site, that affects conversions and customer satisfaction.

 High-traffic domestic sites

 Even without an international audience, a high-traffic site benefits from the caching and resilience a CDN provides.
-Offloading requests from your origin server reduces the risk of slowdowns during traffic spikes.
+Offloading web traffic from your origin server reduces the risk of slowdowns during traffic spikes.
+Web applications that handle a lot of simultaneous users benefit particularly from the load distribution a CDN provides.
 Check what features are included on any free tier before assuming they match what you need.

 Small or local sites